 With the understanding of why thank you letters are important, use our top tips to get yours right every time:

 - Know When to Send a Thank You – the most important part of your thank you letter is sending it at the right time.
-Ideally, it should be sent around 48 hours after the interview but no later than 5 working days to reinforce the interviewers’ recollection.
+Ideally, you should send it around 48 hours after the interview, but no later than 5 working days, to reinforce the interviewers’ recollection.

 - Use the Letter to Cover Your Errors – many of us come out of an interview and then think of things that we should have included but didn’t.
 Your thank you letter is a wonderful opportunity to include any of these important points, formatted in a way that shows you are the right candidate for the job.

-- Avoid Common Mistakes – many people fail to write succinctly when composing a thank you letter, allowing it to become a diatribe that is difficult to follow.
-Take the time to proofread your letter effectively, keeping it to one page and leaning on someone you trust to provide a critical friend approach and give you feedback on what you’ve written.
+- Avoid Common Mistakes – many people fail to write succinct thank you letters, resulting in difficult-to-follow diatribes.
+Take time to proofread your letter, keeping it to one page.
+Seek feedback from someone you trust to ensure clarity and conciseness.

 - Remember a Formal Tone – for many purposes, a thank you note is informal but when it comes to job-related writing, you should always adopt a professional and formal tone.
 This means formatting your letter appropriately, avoiding slang and colloquialisms, and showing respect to the recipient in your writing.

 - Always End with an Opening – when you are closing your letter, work hard to ask a question and leave the recipient in a position where they want to contact you again.
-Common ways to do this include asking if they need more information from you or asking a pertinent question about the role that will show them you are a viable candidate.
+Common ways to do this include asking if they need more information from you.
+Alternatively, ask a pertinent question about the role to show you are a viable candidate.

 Get Thank You Letter Advice from the Experts